Vintage Bluetooth Record-Player

 - Low voltage power supply, it can be used anywhere in the world, regardless of the mains voltage characteristics (220 or 110V, 50 or 60 Hz).
 Shipped with the appropriate transformer.

-It is completely original and shows almost no sign of the passage of time:
+The exterior is completely original, and shows almost no sign of the passage of 67 years!

 History of the radio